 - 1 green bell pepper, minced (about 1 cup)

-- 1 tablespoon recaito flavoring base, or 2 tablespoons chopped cilantro
+- 1 tablespoon recaito flavoring base (store-bought or homemade), or 2 tablespoons chopped cilantro

 - 6 pimento-stuffed green olives, sliced

 - 1 teaspoon capers